11 plus appeals

 However, if there are good reasons for a preference, it is in my view worth stating them because, in the event of an appeal, there is a possibility that a copy of the CAF might be included in the case papers.
 Parents who suddenly have lots of “compelling reasons” for wanting a school place at appeal might be asked why those reasons were not quite so compelling as to merit a mention when they submitted their application.

-As new evidence ought to be submitted some 7-10 days before the hearing (depending on the exact date given for the submission of late evidence), I don’t think it’s a good idea because you might change your mind about what you want to say!
+Although new evidence should normally be submitted some 7-10 days before the hearing (depending on the exact date given for the submission of late evidence), I don’t think this applies to a copy of your presentation.

 A29.
 Is there any dress code for attending an appeal hearing?
 Is formal attire preferable?